linagora/openpaas-gatling/README.md

   > gatling:test
 ```

+## User pool
+There are two ways of creating a user pool for running tests.

+1. Using a `src/test/resources/users.csv` file containing credentials of users.
+This is the default method to retrieve user credentials.
+It is expected to have all users provisioned in the testing platform.

+2. Including the provisioning steps in each scenario.
+This method requires platform admin credentials in configuration.

+## Running tests in LemonLDAP integrated platform
+For OpenPaaS instances that are protected by LemonLDAP, you need to provide the LemonLDAP portal page url in the configuration.
+You also have to change the `AUTHENTICATION_STRATEGY` configuration to `lemonldap`.
+Plus, all users credentials must be stored in `src/test/resources/users.csv` file.
 ## Gatling Recorder

 The Gatling Recorder helps you to quickly generate scenarios, by either acting as a HTTP proxy between the